Psalm 106:3 “Blessed [are] they that keep judgment, [and] he that doeth righteousness at all times.”

 “In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.”

 Note that it starts with in this; that is hereby, or as a result of, or by this thing or that, the children of God are made manifest.
 By doing, bringing forth, or showing forth righteousness, the children of God are manifested.
 Likewise, those who are not children of God are made manifest by their lack of doing, bringing forth, or showing forth any God-wrought righteousness.
 This truth is a fearful one, a very fearful one, for whatever “doing righteousness” means, it is tantamount to declaring (manifesting, evidencing or showing forth) whether one is, or is not, a child of God.

-Many will argue that whatever doing righteousness means, it absolutely cannot mean any keeping of God’s commandments, or His law.
+Many will argue that whatever doing righteousness means, it absolutely cannot mean any keeping of God’s imperatives, His command for us today, which is His extant, holy law.
 They point to Romans 10:4-5 which states:

 “For Christ [is] the end of the law for righteousness to every one that believeth.
 5 For Moses describeth the righteousness which is of the law, That the man which doeth those things shall live by them.”

 Likewise, they will point to James 2:10-12 which states:

 “For whosoever shall keep the whole law, and yet offend in one [point], he is guilty of all.
 11 For he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law.
 12 So speak ye, and so do, as they that shall be judged by the law of liberty.”

 However, I believe one of the key passages to understanding the matter is Galatians 5:1-6 which states: